splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 What is the MMS retention period?
 -----------------------------------

-Observability Cloud stores MMS for 13 months by default.
+Splunk Observability Cloud stores MMS for 13 months by default.

 Comparing Monitoring MetricSets and Troubleshooting MetricSets
 =================================================================